 The most critical part of repointing is to remove enough of the old mortar.

 But it is tiring, dirty and few do it properly.
-A qualified tradesman at Advanced Repointing would rake out 20 -25 millimetres of the mortar joint with a grinder connected to a vacuum extraction system to eliminate excess dust.
+A qualified tradesman at Advanced Repointing would take out 20 -25 millimetres of the mortar joint with a grinder connected to a vacuum extraction system to eliminate excess dust.

 Then with a motorized injecting mortar gun, a specifically formulated mortar to suit your building would be injected back into the joints.
 The right mortar for your job will be suggested by one of our team of professionals on inspection based on age, style and damage.